 Acknowledge, understand and empathise

 Use communication strategies that you already know to demonstrate empathy.
 Use words that have emotional content and respond appropriately to emotional cues Reflect back what the person has told you, demonstrate that you are listening and ensure that you have understood what they are sharing with you.
 It is important to remain accepting and non-judgemental.

 Ask the person what they feel would help or be useful to do.
-You are trying to help them have a sense of control and enable them to consider what options they have in terms of what they want to do next.
-Depending on the situation you may want to make suggestions; however it is important that the person is involved in sharing decisions: co-production, partnership and shared decision making are all integral to working effectively with others.
+You are trying to help them have a sense of control or autonomy, and to enable them to consider what options they have in terms of what they want to do next.
+Depending on the situation, you may want to make suggestions; however it is important that the person is involved in sharing decisions: co-production, partnership and shared decision making are all integral to working effectively with others.